montasirmoyen/resumexp/README.md

-# enhanceme
+# ResumeXP

-An AI analyst that helps you refine and enhance your resume

-Visit the live demo here: https://enhanceme.vercel.app/
+An AI-powered application to help users maximize their resume potential in seconds: https://resumexp.vercel.app/